The Books Insiderthe data-driven audiobook guide

 Methodology

 Dataset.
-All 34 statistics on this page are computed from The Books Insider dataset: 2,000 popular audiobooks across romance, fantasy, thriller and mystery (plus our data-derived romantasy tag), selected by reader-popularity signals from Open Library.
-Dataset build: July 6, 2026; the numbers refresh automatically with every monthly harvest — nothing on this page is typed by hand.
+All 34 statistics on this page are computed from The Books Insider dataset: 8,557 popular audiobooks across romance, fantasy, science fiction, thriller, mystery, business, horror, historical fiction, young adult and self-help(plus our data-derived romantasy tag), selected by reader-popularity signals from Open Library.
+Dataset build: July 26, 2026; the numbers refresh automatically with every monthly harvest; nothing on this page is typed by hand.

 Listening hours.
-Durations are estimates computed from page counts (pages × 275 words ÷ 9,300 words per hour, accurate to roughly ±10%) — the same method used across this site and explained in full on the About page.
+Durations are estimates computed from page counts (pages × 275 words ÷ 9,300 words per hour, accurate to roughly ±10%), the same method used across this site and explained in full on the About page.

 Ratings & years.
 Listener ratings and first-publication years come from Open Library.
 Publication-year trend stats exclude pre-1950 decades and any decade with fewer than 30 books; note the dataset is today's popular audiobooks, not a random sample of each decade's publishing.

 Narrators.
-A narrator is recorded only when the publisher's own audiobook description names one ("narrated by…", "read by…") — never guessed, never scraped from third-party credits.
+A narrator is recorded only when the publisher's own audiobook description names one ("narrated by…", "read by…"): never guessed, never scraped from third-party credits.
 Narrator statistics describe that confirmed subset and say so.

 What we deliberately don't publish.
 No industry revenue or market-size figures (not computable from our data), no dollar amounts, and no "oldest audiobook" claims (source publication years are unreliable for classics).